sentiampc/sentialabs.github.io/_posts/2016-09-23-Introducing-Locksmith.md

 belongs_to: locksmith.md
 ---

-At SENTIA we manage many AWS accounts, and for this we quite often need to login to the AWS Console of these accounts.
-We wanted a way to access the AWS Console that was both secure, and easy to use.
+At SENTIA we manage many AWS accounts and for this we quite often need to login to the AWS Console of these accounts.
+We wanted a way to access the AWS Console that was both secure and easy to use.

 ## Options for AWS Console Authentication